angysof16/miscwebsite/README.md

 This is my personal portfolio website, inspired by the golden era of the internet: MySpace, SpaceHey, Windows XP/98, and the Y2K webcore movement.

-Instead of creating a modern, minimalist portfolio (like the one I already have), I decided to use the creativity of early 2000s web design with the following features like Windows XP/98 style, Space & Grunge Theme, Interactive Music Section, Gallery & Blinkies.
+Instead of creating a modern, minimalist portfolio (like the one I had), I decided to use the early 2000s web design with features like Windows XP/98 style, Space & Grunge Theme, Interactive Music Section, Gallery & Blinkies.
 <div align="center">
     <img src="https://github.com/user-attachments/assets/df3e1fd9-7006-490a-94b9-eebc3fa423ce" alt="ripwinxp"/>
 </div>